WinterTC55/proposal-minimum-common-api/README.md

 # Minimum common web API

-This repository contains the source for the current draft and all published editions of the Minimum common web API specification.
+This repository contains the source for the current draft and all published editions of ECMA-429, the WinterTC Minimum common web API specification.

 This specification aims to define a minimal collection of web APIs that should be implemented by server side runtimes that aim to be web-interoperable.